open/close all folders

 - Space Whale: Adapted the ability to survive in space from these.

-- Units Not to Scale: It is gigantic and definitely one of the biggest units you'll see in the campaign, but in Heart of the Swarm cutscenes a Leviathan acts as Kerrigan's base of operations, and is so massive that the Hyperion battlecruiser looks tiny.
+- Units Not to Scale: It is gigantic and definitely one of the biggest units you'll see in the campaign, but in Heart of the Swarm cutscenes a Leviathan acts as Kerrigan's base of operations, and is so massive that the Hyperion battlecruiser looks tiny, but even the Spear of Adun dwarfs it.
 In the lore they are described as moon-sized.